Articles by Matthew Gilligan

 Bob & His Car

-To illustrate by way of example let's take Bob whom is a plumber and buys a vehicle that he expects will be 75% used for business purposes.
+To illustrate by way of example, let's take Bob who is a plumber and buys a vehicle that he expects will be 75% used for business purposes.
 He pays $23,000 including GST.
 The GST component of this is $3,000.
 Initially Bob claims a refund of $2,250 being 75% of the GST paid reflecting the intended 75% business use.
 The car was bought in June 2011.

 Application to Land

-If you have acquired the property on or after 1 April 2011 and after claiming GST have not been successful in finding a buyer then you apply these new rules.
+If you have acquired the property on or after 1 April 2011 and after claiming GST have not been successful in finding a buyer, you apply these new rules.
 The starting point to apply the new rules is to determine what your first adjustment period is going to be.
-Assuming a 31 March balance date this will either be the period that ends 31 March 2012 or 31 March 2013.
-In short, if you have acquired a trading property on or after 1 April 2011 and end up renting it residentially you do not make periodic adjustments each GST return but rather will assess the actual use of the property as at 31 March 2012 or 31 March 2013.
-If at that time the property has not sold you will look back and determine during the period of ownership how long it was rented for and how long it was applied towards the intended activity of property dealing (in other words how long was it on the market for).
-Without going into detail if the property has been rented and not marketed for sale then its business use in terms of a percentage will be very low which will mean at the first adjustment period a potentially significant amount of GST will need to be repaid.
+Assuming a 31 March balance date, this will either be the period that ends 31 March 2012 or 31 March 2013.
+In short, if you have acquired a trading property on or after 1 April 2011 and end up renting it residentially, you do not make periodic adjustments each GST return but rather will assess the actual use of the property as at 31 March 2012 or 31 March 2013.
+If at that time the property has not sold, you will look back and determine during the period of ownership how long it was rented for and how long it was applied towards the intended activity of property dealing (in other words how long was it on the market for).
+Without going into detail, if the property has been rented and not marketed for sale, its business use in terms of a percentage will be very low, meaning at the first adjustment period a potentially significant amount of GST will need to be repaid.

 For those who are familiar with the far smaller but regular adjustments that are made in applying the Lundy calculation, you will immediately recognise that the adjustments under the new rules are going to be far more significant if a property is rented residentially for a significant period of time.